lmullen/lincolnmullen.com/source/_posts/2014-05-21-map-projections-and-the-historical-imagination.markdown

 used are available to web mapmakers.[^1] As part of the [geographic projections][] available in [D3][], Bostock has created a [satellite projection][], with which the mapmaker can control the view of the earth as from a camera mounted on satellite.
+Such a map could be combined with any of the visualization techniques---choropleth shading, bubble maps, place names---for which [D3][] is known.

 {% figure harrison/bostock-satellite png "An example of Bostock's [satellite projection][]." %}